FreakC-Foundation/FreakC/README.md

 * [IDEs](IDE.md)

 ## Frameworks
-Note that most Batch frameworks should integrate well with FreakC, so you can use them just like in Batch smoothly.
-There are some in the **Utilities** folder (which I don't own and they're on this Github repo only, not included in the release zip file)

 ### Official FreakC's frameworks
 * <a href="https://github.com/FreakC-Foundation/discord.fclang">discord.fclang</a> - A discord api wrapper built on top of Discord.net, can be used for bot dev.